bachlge/UI5-Local/README.md

 1. create a new project by downloading a starter (Vaadin 15, Spring Boot)
 2. npm install @ui5/webcomponents
-3. create a java wrapper for a component:
+3. create a java wrapper for a UI5-component:

 ```
 @Tag("ui5-switch")